Allied Motion Technologies

-Allied Motion Technologies Inc. (NASDAQ: AMOT) is an American public corporation headquartered in New York, United States that produces precision and specialty motion control components and systems for commercial, industrial, medical, vehicle, aerospace and defense markets.
+Allient Inc., formerly Allied Motion Technologies is an American public corporation headquartered in New York, United States that produces precision and specialty motion control components and systems for commercial, industrial, medical, vehicle, aerospace and defense markets.

 The company operates facilities in the United States, Canada, Mexico, Europe and Asia and sells its products globally.
-The company provides motion control products and systems as solutions for a range of applications in several target markets including aerospace and defense, medical, vehicle, commercial, and industrial.
-The company designs and manufactures electric motors, electronic motion control components, gear motors, transaxles and traction wheels, control electronics and drives, optical encoders, and power quality solutions.
+The company provides motion, controls, and power quality products and systems for a range of applications in several target markets including aerospace and defense, medical, vehicle, commercial, and industrial.
+The company designs and manufactures electric motors, electronic motion control components, gear motors, transaxles and traction wheels, control electronics and drives, optical encoders, and power quality.
 It sells its products primarily to original equipment manufacturers (OEMs) utilizing its own direct sales force, independent sales representatives and distributors.